 A professional who meets communication health assistant requirements and works less than 800 hours in a given year (i.e. part-time, maternity/parental leave).
 (NOTE: 800 hours refers to any hours worked related to speech-language pathology or audiology, including management positions at hospitals, instructing, etc.)

 Student Associate (S-LP or audiology program)

-Full-time students in speech-language pathology and/or audiology graduate programs or, nonpractising speech-language pathologists and audiologists enrolled as full-time students in studies related to the two disciplines.
+Students enrolled in professional speech-language pathology and/or audiology graduate programs, or speech-language pathologists and audiologists enrolled as full-time students in masters-level and/or doctoral-level studies related to the two disciplines.

 Student Associate (communication health assistant program)

-Full time student enrolled in a communication health assistant program (in speech-language pathology and/or audiology).
+Full-time student enrolled in a recognized Canadian communication health assistant program (in speech-language pathology and/or audiology).